iaifi/iaifi.github.io/junior-researchers.md

 title: Junior Researchers
 ---

 Thank you for your interest in getting involved with IAIFI!
-There are many opportunities for you to be involved with IAIFI at various levels.
+If you are a postdoc, grad student, or undergraduate student interested in the intersection of physics and AI, there are many opportunities for you to be involved with IAIFI at various levels.

 * [Subscribe to IAIFI News](#subscribe-to-iaifi-news)
 * [Apply to be a Friend of IAIFI](#apply-to-be-a-friend-of-iaifi)